markgordon22/Jerseys-for-tims/README.md

 ![image](userstories/register(2)userstory.png)

-Once they confirm their email address they then get brough to this page.
+Once they confirm their email address they then get brought to this page.

 ![image](userstories/register(3).png)